khasky/Lessophy/readme.md

 Lessophy
 ===================

-My own collection of LESS mixins with truthful comments about browser support and property values.
+My collection of LESS mixins with comments about browser support and property values.

 ## List of mixins